alexfacehead/EasyGPT-3.5/README.md

 Simple fixes to this will be introduced soon.

 # TO DO IN ORDER OF PRIORITY
-- Update error handling (ex: no `--temperature-50.0` flag)
+- Update error handling
 - Internet connectivity
-- Fix flags and arguments, switch to pytest instead of unittest (high priority)
+- Fix chosen MODEL flags / args
-- More steerability and continuous querying
+- CONTINUOUS querying
-- Logging & advanced debug output (and suppression)
+- Better lgging & advanced debug output (and suppression)
 - Portability and overall design integration with other LLMs
 - More expansive options: adaptable, automated hyperparameters based on context
 - Binary Search Tree encoding and vectorization to come soon (hosting issues!)